datacamp/authoring/docs/mobile/exercises/README.md

 elements: `option`, the incorrect answer itself, and `feedback`, the feedback message that students will see if they incorrectly choose that distractor.

+> #### info::Note
+> The distractors are one of the most important pieces of a mobile exercise.
+An
+> effective mobile exercise predicts the mistakes that a student is likely to
+> make, and then provides useful `feedback` explaining why that distractor is
+> wrong!

 [Reorder](reorder.md) and [Tap](tap.md) exercises in particular have special requirements.
 Refer to the documentation pages of those exercise types for more information.